JanDworzynski/JanNetCommaneder/README.md

 # JanNetCommaneder

 A C++ networking toolkit that I'm building to better understand computer networking, network protocols, and how networking tools work under the hood.
+JanNetCommander is using classic windows commands, but its gonna change in future!

 ## Functions